rajat2502/GitHub-Battle/README.md

 # GitHub-Battle

-A simple app that lists 30 of the most popular repositories of a language (overall also).
+A Web-App that lists 30 of the most popular repositories of a language (overall also).
 It also lets you battle between any two GitHub users.

 ### Features :
  1. Lists 30 of the most popular GitHub repositories in a language.
- 2. Battle two github users.
+ 2. Battle any two GitHub users.

 ### Technologies Used :
   * React-JS
   * React Router
   * React Hooks
-  * GitHub API
+  * GitHub's API
   * Netlify.com (for hosting)

 ### How to Run Locally :